PLN-UFSCar/SST4PTBR/README.md

 ```

 ### Access the [main notebook](http://localhost:8888/lab/tree/notebooks/main.ipynb).
-Acess the main notebook and follow the steps described in this.
+Access the main notebook and follow the steps described in this.